Aquabus and False Creek Ferries transport passengers in cute little mini ferry boats to tourist attractions throughout Vancouver’s False Creek region.

 Aquabus claims that its routes are all pet, wheelchair, bicycle and stroller-friendly, which is great as many of its destinations are also perfect places for cycling and going for walks.

-Click the Aquabus website for more information.
+See the Aquabus website for more information and exact prices.

 False Creek Ferries